l3aconator/kylebaconcreative-v2/pages/04.contact/contact.md

     'twitter:title': 'Contact Web Design/Development Freelancer Kyle Bacon' 'twitter:description': ' Give Kyle Bacon a shout about your next web development/design project.
 Bacon specializes in web design and development and print/layout design.'
 ---
+### I would love to help consult, code, or design your next project!